-The Registrar monitors the workplace environment on an ongoing basis to ensure the health, safety and welfare of those who carry out work for CADB.
-No accidents or dangerous occurrences, or relevant investigations took place during the 2018-19 financial year.
+The Registrar monitors the workplace environment to ensure the health, safety and welfare of those who carry out work for CADB.
+No accidents or dangerous occurrences, or relevant investigations took place during the 2019-20 financial year.
 When attending hearings and CADB meetings the Registrar and CADB members are covered either under Comcare or Comcover, or have their own arrangements in place.